 Find Out What You Need for the Flight

-Only small dogs and cats that can fit in special carriers under the seat are allowed in the cabin.
-There’s usually a fee of $100-$150 in addition to the cost of your ticket.
-Carriers cost $30 and up.
+Only small dogs and cats that can fit in airline-approved pet carriers under the seat are allowed in the cabin.
+There’s usually a fee of $100-$150 in addition to the cost of your ticket, and approved carriers cost $30 and up.
 Some airlines may not allow dogs in the cabin at all and will transport them as cargo in a heated and ventilated hold.
 Learn about specific dog airline travel guidelines before you go.

 If the puppy is shipped as cargo, you need to take weather and time of year into account as you plan for the puppy’s travel, which may be affected by extremely warm or cold temperatures.
 The Centers for Disease Control and Prevention reports that some U.S. carriers don’t allow pets to be shipped between May and September, the hottest months, if they’re being transported as cargo.